e-Cohorte: collection platform and secure processing for cohort studies

 E-Cohorte is a secure web platform for the meticulous collection and processing of information collected in population-based cohort studies.

 - Integration of data from connected objects (IoT)

-- Calculation platform based on the R language
+- Computing platform based on the R language

-ELFE: following children from birth to adulthood, this French longitudinal study addresses the multiple aspects of their lives from the perspectives of social sciences, health and the overlap of health and the environment.
+ELFE is a longitudinal study on the follow-up of children from birth to adulthood.
+Elfe addresses their lives from the perspective of social sciences, health and environment.

-CONSTANCES: Constance is a general epidemiological cohort made up of a representative sample of 200,000 adults, aged 18 to 69 years at inclusion, who are registered with a French Social Security Health Examination Centre (CES).
+CONSTANCES is a general epidemiological cohort.
+It gathers a representative sample of 200,000 adults, aged 18 to 69 years at the time of inclusion.
+Their common point is to consult Social Security Health Examination Centres.

-SEPAGES: This couple-child cohort is designed to characterise the exposure of pregnant women and children to environmental contaminants, and to study and better understand their potential impact on the health of the pregnant woman, foetus and child.
+SEPAGES is a couple-child cohort.
+It aims to characterize the exposure of pregnant women and children to environmental contaminants, and to understand their impact on the health of pregnant women, the fetus and children.

-AGRICAN: The AGRICAN cohort was set up to address the issue of the link between agricultural occupational exposures and cancer risk.
-It analyses the role of the various French metropolitan sectors of activity and their related tasks - including the use of pesticides.
+AGRICAN is a cohort assessing the link between agricultural occupational exposures and cancer risk.
+It analyses the role of the various French metropolitan sectors and of activity types, including the use of pesticides.